Borderlands 3: Gameplay

 Borderlands 3 shares the same core loop with previous games around taking on missions, defeating enemies, and obtaining loot from fallen foes or special chests, most often in the form of procedurally generated weapons to vary in damage, range, ammo capacity, and other special perks, giving the game "over one billion guns".
 Perks can include elemental effects, such as damaging the foes with fire, ice, or electricity, or may possess alternative firing behavior, among other visual differences.
-In Borderlands 2, some weapons had "slag" elemental, which coated the enemy for a short period and made them extremely vulnerable to a subsequent elemental attack from a different element.
-Slag weapons have been replaced with radiation; the coating and subsequent vulnerability remains the same as slag, but radiation damage will also hurt enemies over time on its own and can potentially spread to other enemies.
-The in-game manufacture of the guns also plays a larger role in the type of perks a weapon can have.
+In Borderlands 2, some weapons had "slag" elemental, which debuffed the enemy for a short period and made them extremely vulnerable to a subsequent elemental attack from a different element.
+Slag weapons have been replaced with radiation; there is a debuff, but unlike slag which gives a damage increase to the player, radiation will damage enemies over time on its own and can potentially spread to other enemies through explosions on enemy death.
+The in-game manufacturer of the guns also plays a larger role in the type of perks a weapon can have.
 Tediore guns can be thrown when empty and create additional effects, Atlas have tracking bullets to hunt down enemies in cover, and Hyperion can have shields that absorb damage and use that for other purposes such as healing as well as having a reverse recoil mechanic.
 Other randomly-generated items include class modifiers, grenade modifiers, shield kits and relics.
 When playing with others, Borderlands 3's loot can be generated on a per-server basis, meaning that players must split the loot, but new to the series, players can also have loot generated on a per-player basis so that each player gains the same loot, scaled for their character level.
 This option also exists for the enemies seen in-game; by default enemies only scale with the player-character's level that is operating the server, but when enabled, each player sees enemies that match their individual levels.

 Besides character skills and weapons, player-characters have new combat maneuvers and abilities, such as crouch-sliding influenced by the mechanic in Titanfall and Apex Legends, and wall-mounting to climb up over short heights.
 Players and their enemies can take cover behind short barriers which can be destroyed after continued weapon onslaught.